-The No Action Alternative would not result in any impacts to historic or cultural resources as no restoration actions would be undertaken.
+5.1.3.7.1 No Action Alternative The No Action Alternative would not result in any impacts to historic or cultural resources as no restoration actions would be undertaken.

-The restoration of saltmarsh habitat on Ossabaw Island is not expected to impact any historic or cultural resources.
-Prior to project implementation, restoration actions will be reviewed under Section 106 of the National Historic Preservation Act of 1966 (NHPA) and O.C.G.A. § 12-3-50.1(c)(6) & (7) to ensure that impacts to historic or cultural resources are avoided.
+5.1.3.7.2 Saltmarsh Restoration on Ossabaw Island The restoration of saltmarsh habitat on Ossabaw Island is not expected to impact any historic or cultural resources.
+The Trustees have considered potential impacts to historic properties under Section 106 of the National Historic Preservation Act of 1966 (NHPA) and O.C.G.A. § 12-3-50.1(c)(6) & (7) and have determined that impacts to historic properties are not expected to occur.
+GADNR manages Ossabaw Island and is aware of the locations of the historic and cultural resources on the island and will ensure that impacts to such resources are avoided.